 A PR member or subcommittee coordinator resigning or removed from office will not be eligible for election to any PR position for six months.

 NOTE: when resignation is intended to facilitate a newly elected position with agreement of the PR committee.

-Any office or committee position left vacant from an early resignation removal shall remain vacant for one month so that the vacancy may be announced to the Fellowship.
+Any office or committee position left vacant from an early resignation or removal shall remain vacant for one month so that the vacancy may be announced to the Fellowship.
 NOTE: The facilitator can appoint a member to fill the vacancy temporarily if absolutely necessary.

+Changes and Admendments